pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

            VNFFG:
                Describes properties and members of a VNF Forwarding Graph.

-For examples, please refer sample VNFD templates available at `GitHub <https:
+For examples, please refer sample MEAD templates available at `GitHub <https:
 //github.com/openstack/apmec/tree/master/samples/tosca-templates/NANYD>`_.

 Node types
 ----------
 For Apmec purposes a VNFFGD only includes **Forwarding Path**.
-In a full Network Services Descriptor (NSD), it would include information about each VNFD as well.
-However until that implementation, VNFD is described in a separate template.
+In a full Network Services Descriptor (NSD), it would include information about each MEAD as well.
+However until that implementation, MEAD is described in a separate template.
 Only a single Forwarding Path is currently supported.
 **node_templates** is a child of **topology_template**.